Concerning copyrights, please contact:

 About the author

 Indrek Koff (1975) is a writer, translator, and publisher, who graduated from the University of Tartu in French language and literature.
 He writes for both children and adults, translates French literature into Estonian, and runs a publishing house.
-Koff has written seven children’s books, the latest of which were made in close cooperation with illustrators.
+Koff has written eight children’s books.
 The author’s works are characterised by compact writing in broad strokes, occasional inner monologues, and alternating viewpoints.

 While Indrek Koff has long been known as a translator and published a couple of poetry collections, Koff began writing for children just recently.

 The first of his children’s books, Meie suur puu (Our Big Tree, 2012), supplies readers with a spectrum of topics, speaking about family and intergenerational ties.
 The latter are wonderfully conveyed with the image of a tree: the ancient native tree was once planted by the family’s distant ancestor, its roots extend deep into the earth of their home, children are able to climb and swing on its branches, and they can peer farther than their own noses into time and space.